Skip to main content

 view details

-Offers maps and tables of the primary care workforce distribution in Alaska in 2025.
+Offers maps and tables of the supply and distribution of behavioral health clinicians in West Virginia in 2025.
 Includes county-level data and rural and urban comparisons.

 Sponsoring organization: WWAMI Rural Health Research Center